Javad29/pdsnd_github/README.md

 8. This [source](https://help.github.com/en/articles/about-readmes) was used to get further information on READMEs (last accessed on 06-16-2019)

 9. Sources [three](https://en.support.wordpress.com/markdown-quick-reference/) and [four](https://guides.github.com/features/mastering-markdown/) were used to get further Information on markdowns (last accessed on 06-16-2019)

+10. This [source](https://pybit.es/refactoring.html) was used to better understand the refactoring concept (last accessed on 06-18-2019)